Timeline of bibic history

 Keith and his wife heard about The Institutes for the Achievement of Human Potential and travelled to Philadelphia with Alison to use the services of The Rehabilitation Centre.

 Meanwhile, in England, Keith Pennock’s daughter Alison is born.
-She developed brain damage after a reaction to a vaccination.
+Alison acquired a brain injury at a young age.

 After growth in the number of families using it, and the diversification of the doctors and therapists working there, The Rehabilitation Centre at Philadelphia became the main centre for The Institutes for the Achievement of Human Potential.